wimonkhae/cozy-threads/README.md

 # Cozy Threads e-Commerce Web Application
-Cozy Threads is an basic e-Commerce web application showcasing Stripe Payment functionalities.
-Customers will be able to browse product catelogue on Cozy Threads e-Commerce website, add and remove products from checkout cart, securely make payment with hosted Stripe Checkout.
+Cozy Threads is an basic e-Commerce web application showcasing Stripe Payment features and functionalities.
+Customers will be able to log in, browse product catelogue, add and remove products from checkout cart, and securely make payment with hosted Stripe Checkout.

 The demo application is live at [https://ecommerce-demo-ct.vercel.app](https://ecommerce-demo-ct.vercel)